fwip/mtg_pronouns/reworded_cards.md

 As Booby Trap enters the battlefield, name a card other than a basic land card and choose an opponent.

-The chosen player reveals each card they draws.
+The chosen player reveals each card they draw.

 When the chosen player draws the named card, sacrifice Booby Trap.
 If you do, Booby Trap deals 10 damage to that player.